MatMasIt/notesArchive/latest/Inglese/2021/maggio/martedì_04/09_51_00/appunti.md

 His family could not afford the fees of the school
 3. He managed to build a windmill using his father's bycicle, a dynamo that he had, he went to a junkyard He could power two radios and 4 light bulbs
-4. Electricity to pumpo water from wells in order to irrigate crops, provide electricity for houses
+4. Electricity to pump water from wells in order to irrigate crops, provide electricity for houses
 5. We have to act if we want to realize our dreams Trust youself, don't give up
 Adressing young and poor people